 - You create the contract terms and send proposals to your client

-- If you have a fixed-price Direct Contract, once your work is approved the funds are released to you immediately (no 5-day security period)
+- If you have a fixed-price Direct Contracts contract, once your work is approved the funds are released to you immediately (no 5-day security period)

 - Your client won’t need to create an account